 The purpose of this Strategy is to develop a clear vision, principles and objectives to inform development of the public realm.
 The design intent and functional requirements for elements of the public realm as articulated in this overarching framework will inform further detailed planning, design and management.
-Any graphical representations included in this Strategy are indicative only and demonstrate how the public realm could be developed.
+A landscape masterplan has also been developed as a component of this Strategy to outline the underlying public realm design objectives and guide the design and development of an integrated and functional high quality public realm.
+The graphical representation is indicative only and demonstrates how the three key public space areas may be developed.

-The strategy creates an approach to the public realm that will create a distinctive urban character.
+The strategy creates an approach to the public realm that will create one very distinctive urban character.
 The public realm will accommodate pedestrians and vehicles in a safe uncluttered manner and the streets and spaces will be shaded by trees that will form a strong visual landscape framework.